cliffzhu/IntuneWingetInstaller/README.md

 It uses Winget.exe to install public released software like Adobe Reader, 7-Zip, VLC player etc for Intune MDM Endpoint Manager

- 1. Find the correct application name by "winget search 7-zip". you might find multiple results.
+ 1. Find the correct application name by winget search.
+For example "winget search 7-zip". you might find multiple results.
  2. Uploade the Shareware-Installation.intunewin to Intune console as Win32 application
  3. Use installation command as below: powershell -executionpolicy bypass -file Shareware-Installation.ps1 "install" "7-zip"